kiboschool/course-pm-and-design/src/lessons/proto/prototyping.md

 ---

 Prototyping is the process of creating scaled down versions of  ideas or products.
 It provides a low-risk way to test, validate and refine designs before investing significant resources to build them.
-You may recall that prototyping is the fourth stage of design thinking.
+You may recall that prototyping is the fourth stage of design thinking as shown in the image below.

 ![image](https://user-images.githubusercontent.com/1774663/221359537-993a5708-930e-4075-9399-122d24a97cdb.png)

-Benefits of prototypes include:
+The benefits of prototypes include:

-- **Enable designers to get feedback early from users.** By testing prototypes with users, designers can gain valuable insights into how users interact with products and identify areas for improvement.
+- **Enable designers to get feedback early from users:** by testing prototypes with users, designers can gain valuable insights into how users interact with products and identify areas for improvement.
-- **Align stakeholders around the design.** By creating tangible prototypes that stakeholders can interact with, designers can better communicate their designs and get buy-in from stakeholders.
+- **Align stakeholders around the design:** by creating tangible prototypes that stakeholders can interact with, designers can better communicate their designs and get buy-in from stakeholders.
-- **Save time and resources.** By identifying and addressing design problems early, designers can avoid costly and time-consuming changes later on.
+- **Save time and resources:** by identifying and addressing design problems early, designers can avoid costly and time-consuming changes later on.

 Now that we understand their benefits, let's look at the different types of prototypes which can be used to test, refine and validate ideas/designs.